YBArd/ERC721A_Mint_Demo/README.md

 Make an `NFT` where users can only mint an `NFT` by paying `1000 COIN` (the `ERC20` above) to the `NFT contract`.
 Test this contract in `TypeScript or Javascript in Hardhat`.

 ### Part 3 (Bonus Points)
-1. Deploy project to a tesnet
+1. Deploy project to a testnet
 2. Acheive 100% statement test coverage